Matthew Walker (American actor): Life and career

 During his stint as a director and while he was still represented by WMA, Walker decided to run away and join the circus.
 In 1997 he left Los Angeles and was accepted into Ringling Bros. and Barnum & Bailey's Clown College on a full scholarship.
-For three months, seven days a week, 14 hours a day, Walker was trained in the circus arts including clowning, acrobatics, stilt walking, make-up, mime, dance, prop building and juggling.
+For three months, seven days a week, 14 hours a day, Walker was trained in the circus arts, including clowning, acrobatics, stilt walking, make-up, mime, dance, prop building, and juggling.
 This led to a contract as a clown with the Greatest Show on Earth.
-Traveling across the country on the circus train, Walker performed in venues including The Cotton Bowl at the Texas State Fair, The United Center in Chicago and The L.A.
+Traveling across the country on the circus train, Walker performed in venues including The Cotton Bowl at the Texas State Fair, The United Center in Chicago, and The L.A.
 Sports Arena.

-After the circus, Walker was more committed than ever to bringing a purely physical, musical and improvisational style of theater to Los Angeles.
+After the circus, Walker was more committed than ever to bringing a purely physical, musical, and improvisational style of theater to Los Angeles.
 Having studied previously with Second City Improvisation, the San Francisco Mime Troupe, and renowned clown Bill Irwin, Walker assembled a multi-talented group of actors, musicians, writers and acrobats, and the Troubadour Theater Company was born.
 Having recently celebrated its 10th year, Troubadour has evolved into one of Los Angeles' most critically acclaimed comic troupes.
 Original productions include Fleetwood Macbeth, It's A Stevie Wonderful Life, Twelfth Dog Night and Christmas Carole King.

 Walker's theater career includes performing in over 100 stage plays and musicals at venues such as La Mirada Theater, Grove Shakespeare, International City Theater, Pasadena Playhouse, the John Anson Ford Amphitheater, the Sarasota Opera House, the Lobero Theater, San Diego Repertory Theater, and the Dorothy Chandler Pavilion with the Los Angeles Opera.

-Walker is currently an adjutant professor of Clowning and Commedia dell'arte at the University of California at San Diego for their graduate acting program, and continues as a director of television for Norsemen Productions in Valley Village, California, directing such shows as Saturday Night Solution for Court TV, and The Dude Room for the Discovery Channel.
+Walker is currently an adjunct professor of Clowning and Commedia dell'arte at the University of California at San Diego for their graduate acting program, and continues as a director of television for Norsemen Productions in Valley Village, California, directing such shows as Saturday Night Solution for Court TV, and The Dude Room for the Discovery Channel.

-Most recently, Walker collaborated with Universal Studios Creative on a theme park show for their Islands of Adventure Park; directed a world premiere musical, Million Dollar Quartet, at Daytona’s Seaside Music Theater; and is currently serving as Associate Director for Garry Marshall's world premiere musical, Happy Days.
+Most recently, Walker collaborated with Universal Studios Creative on a theme park show for their Islands of Adventure Park; directed a world premiere musical, Million Dollar Quartet, at Daytona's Seaside Music Theater; and is currently serving as associate director for Garry Marshall's world premiere musical, Happy Days.